getCUJO/QoOID/draft-olden-ippm-qoo.md

 Quality attenuation is a network quality metric that meets most of the criteria set out in the requirements; it can capture the probability of a network satisfying application requirements, it is composable, and it can be compared to a variety of application requirements.
 The part that is yet missing is how to present quality attenuation results to end-users and application developers in an understandable way.
 We believe a per-application, per application-type, or per-SLA approach is appropriate here.
 The challenge lies in specifying how to simplify enough without losing too much in terms of precision and accuracy.

 We believe the probabilistic approach is key as the network stack and application's network quality adaptation can be highly complex.
-Applications and the underlying networking protocols makes separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
+Applications and the underlying networking protocols make separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
 We can however make educated guesses on the probability of outcomes.

-We propose representing network quality as minimum required throughput and set of latency and loss percentiles.
+We propose representing network quality as a minimum required throughput and set of latency and loss percentiles.
 Application developers, regulatory bodies and other interested parties can describe network requirements in the same manner.
-We propose a formula for a distance measure between perfect and useless quality.
+We propose a formula for a distance measure between perfect and unusable.
 This distance measure can, with some assumptions, calculate something that can be simplified into statements such as “A Video Conference has a 93% chance of being lag free on this network” all while making it possible to use the framework both for end-to-end test and analysis from within the network.

 The work proposes a minimum viable framework, and often trades precision for simplicity.
 The justification for this is to ensure adoption and usability in many different contexts such as active testing from applications and monitoring from network equipment.
 To counter the loss of precision, we require some parameters that allow for analysis of the precision.